Dung-Dang/grab_sea_safety/README.md

 - Ensure these packages are available: numpy, pandas, keras, tensorflow, sklearn, dill, joblib, xgboost, hyperopt, random, datetime, scipy, .
 All of the packages can be installed by: pip install <package_name>
 - Download and extract the repository
 - From https://bit.ly/2IMXYjl, download "final_knn_model.pkl", and paste it inside the "models" folder.
+The reason is that the file has larger size than GitHub's size limit.
 - Open the notebook "Grab, Safety Challenge - Prediction.ipynb" via Jupyter Notebook, paste the file location into test_features_link variable (the format should have front slash "/", for example: C:/Data), and run the cell.
 - Afterward, the "safety_predictions.csv" will be created.
 The process might take a few minutes.